Rho-estimators revisited: General theory and applications: The performance of -estimators on -models

+and for some constant $C>0$ which only depends on the choice of $\psi$. \end{thm} None of the quantities involved in \eref{eq-risk1} depends on the chosen representation $\cR$ of $\sbQ$, which means that the performance of $\widehat \gP$ does not depend on $\cR$ although its construction depends on it.
+We shall therefore (abusively) refer to $\widehat \gP$ as {\em a $\rho$-estimator on $\sbQ$} omitting to mention what representation is used for its construction.

-\end{thm} Introducing a non-trivial penalty function allows to favour some densities as compared to others in $\sbQ$ and gives thus a Bayesian flavour to our estimation procedure.
-We shall mainly use it when we have at disposal not only a single $\rho$-model for $\gP$ but rather a countable collection $\{\sbQ_{m},\ m\in \cM\}$ of candidate ones in which case we set $\sbQ=\bigcup_{m\in\cM}\sbQ_{m}$.
-Note that $\sbQ$ is still a $\rho$-model to which the construction of Section~\ref{ES1} applies.
-The penalty function may not only be used for estimating $\gP$ but also for performing model selection among the family $\{\sbQ_{m},\ m\in \cM\}$ by deciding that the procedure selects the $\rho$-model $\sbQ_{\widehat m}$ if the resulting estimator $\widehat \gP$ belongs to $\sbQ_{\widehat m}$.
+Introducing a non-trivial penalty function allows one to favour some probabilities as compared to others in $\sbQ$ and gives thus a Bayesian flavour to our estimation procedure.
+We shall mainly use it when we have at our disposal not only one single $\rho$-model for $\gP$ but rather a countable collection $\{{\sbQ}_{m},\ m\in \cM\}$ of candidate ones, in which case ${\sbQ}=\bigcup_{m\in\cM}{\sbQ}_{m}$ is still a $\rho$-model that we call the {\em reference $\rho$-model}.
+The penalty function may not only be used for estimating $\gP$ but also for performing model selection among the family $\{{\sbQ}_{m},\ m\in \cM\}$ by deciding that the procedure selects the $\rho$-model ${\sbQ}_{\widehat m}$ if the resulting estimator $\widehat \gP$ belongs to ${\sbQ}_{\widehat m}$.
 Since $\widehat \gP$ may belong to several $\rho$-models, this selection procedure may result in a (random) set of possible $\rho$-models for $\gP$ and a common way of selecting one is to choose that with the smallest {\it complexity} in a suitable sense.
-In the present paper, the complexity of a $\rho$-model will be measured by means of a weight function $\Delta(\cdot)$ mapping $\{\sbQ_{m},\ m\in \cM\}$ into $\R_{+}$ and which satisfies
+In the present paper, the complexity of a $\rho$-model ${\sbQ}_{m}$ will be measured by means of a non-negative weight function $\Delta$ mapping $\cM$ into $\R_{+}$ and which satisfies